source-solutions/sebasic4/index.md

 * Always-on expression evaluation (use variables as filenames).
 * Application package format with support for turning BASIC programs into apps.
 * Automatic typing of integer and floating point numbers.
+* BIOS with DOS and high level OS (API) integration.
 * Bitwise logic (`AND`, `NOT`, `OR`, `XOR`).
 * Built-in help system.
 * Choice of Microsoft (`LEFT$`, `MID$` and `RIGHT$`) or Sinclair (`TO`) string slicing.